simurghi/Alien_Invasion/README.md

 - You have 3 lives, this is displayed by the current amount of ships on your HUD
 - Base score is 50 points per trash ship, 100 per mine, and 250 per gunner.
 This is increased by 1.5x if playing on Turbo Mode.
 - Killing an enemy in close range has a 4x score multiplier.
 (200 pixels or less --> calculated using pythagorean theorem)
-- Shooting an enemy in their back has a 4x score multiplier.
+- Shooting an enemy in their back has a 4x score multiplier (i.e. if your bullet is travelling to the left).
 - If both multipliers are active, you instead receive a larger score multiplier (10x instead of 8x)
-- If on normal speed, the game will speed up by 25% (base) every 90 seconds and increase score by 15 points.
+- If on normal speed, the game will speed up by +50% (base) every 90 seconds and increase score by 25 points.
-- If on turbo speed, the game will speed up by 50% (base, 33% turbo) every 90 seconds and increases by 30 points.
+- If on turbo speed, the game will speed up by +100% (base) every 90 seconds and increases by 50 points.
 - Every 5000 points earns you a beam charge.
 If you're at capacity (3), then you instead earn 1000 bonus points.
 - Hitboxes for mines and trash mobs are circular, not rectangular, so you have some room to dodge and flank enemies.
+- Hitboxes for Gunners and their bullets are pixel accurate, so you can die if you clip into their wings.
 - Movement is restricted in the top and bottom of the screen (60 pixels for each).
 Cinematic Bars will help cover this up.
 - Mines will always follow your current position and can overlap, kite them for an easy beam charge.
-- Mines will always spawn from the edge of a screen, so the middle will always be a safe spot.
+- Mines will always spawn from the a left or center edge of the screen, so the middle or right will always be a safe spot.
+- Mines will play a sound and blink faster if near a player (150 pixels distance)
 - Gunners will always spawn from the rightmost center of the screen before following your position.
 - Gunners fire every 1.5 seconds and will slowly move to your current y position, use this to your advantage.
 - There can only ever be one Gunner on the screen at once, if a gunner already exists when another one would spawn, a new enemy wave consisting of mines and trash mobs will be spawned instead.